Tests and estimation strategies associated to some loss functions: The case of the TV-loss

-When the average $n^{-1}\sum_{i=1}^{n}\alpha_{i}$ is small compared to $\sqrt{(d+1)/n}$ the bound we get is almost as good as that we would get under no {contamination, which therefore} warrants the robustness property of the TV-estimator $\widehat m$ with respect to contamination.
+} When the average $n^{-1}\sum_{i=1}^{n}\alpha_{i}$ is small compared to $\sqrt{(d+1)/n}$ the bound we get is almost as good as that we would get {if there were} no {contamination, which therefore} warrants the robustness property of the TV-estimator $\widehat m$ with respect to contamination.
 When $\alpha_{i}=\alpha$ for all $i$, \eref{eq-TVgauss2} is similar to the bound obtained in Gao {\em et al.}~\citeyearpar{gao2018robust}[Theorem~3.1] for TV-Gan in this setting. \end{exa}

 An interesting feature of Corollary~\ref{cor-estimD} and more precisely~\eref{eqcor-estimD0} lies in the fact that the upper bound involves the quantity $V(\overline p)$ which may depend on the choice of $\overline p$.
 This means that the best choice of $\overline p$ in view of minimizing the right-hand side of~\eref{eqcor-estimD0} might not be the density of the best approximation point of $P\et$ in $\sM$.
 From this point of view, \eref{eqcor-estimD0} contrasts with~\eref{eqcor-estimD} which requires that for all $\overline{p}\in\cM$ this quantity be bounded independently of $\overline p$.
 This subtle difference allows us to deal with statistical models for which the quantity $V(\overline p)$ may vary from one density $\overline p$ to another and be even infinite for some $\overline p$.
 Such {a} situation typically arises when one estimates a density under a shape constraint, as shown {by} the following example.